When does a physical system compute?: Computational entities

-Furthermore, the scope for what is and is not a computational entity is much broader than this.
-Encoding and decoding information in physical objects is something that does not, in itself, restrict computational entities to being biological.
+Encoding and decoding information in physical objects is something that does not, in itself, restrict computational entities even to being biological.
 It is perfectly coherent for a computer itself to encode and decode information in another object.
 For example, we could replace the student in the above situation with a pre-programmed artificial intelligence (AI).
 While it would probably not be the most efficient use of its processing power, it could certainly use the calculator to find the answer to problems that it did not work out internally.
 Again, it would be an objective fact of the matter whether it was setting up an encoding and decoding between itself and the computational device, and hence if the physical system (the calculator in this case) were computing.

 One final point should be made about computational entities.
 It is important to be clear exactly what in a computational system is performing the encoding and decoding for the computation.
 For example, just because a human being is involved in the system does not mean that they are the computational entity.
 A good example of this is where a human is performing a computational evolution without having access to the encode or decode steps.
 This was, in fact, the case in the original `computers', which were groups of people performing small repetitive tasks which, when taken as a whole, comprised a computation \cite{hum}.
 The `computers' were not there the computational entities.
 A more recent example is the many `crowd-sourcing' games, such as those for circuit optimisation in quantum computers \cite{quant} or gene sequencing in ash trees \cite{ash}.
 In both cases, human players can become part of the computational evolution without knowledge of the encoding or decoding (in the philosophical literature, this is the position of the inhabitant of Searle's `Chinese room' \cite{searleroom}).
 As a consequence, they are not computational entities.
 Instead, the computational entities are the human scientists using the games to compute problems that they have encoded in the games.
 It would not be impossible, in fact, for an AI-programmed computer to make use of such a game, in which case the AI would be the computational entity, and the human players part of the computer.